graphhopper/directions-api-clients/README.md

 The JavaScript client is handcrafted and can be found in the separate, linked repository.

 The Java client is also available [on maven](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22directions-api-client%22).
-An old version 0.10.1-4 supports more languages but less API features.

 ## Supported APIs